ZOOMORPHIC, HUMAN, WEAPON & RELIGIOUS SYMBOL BEADS

 of Somapura, India

-Christianity meets Buddhism at the Crossroad
+Christianity Meets Buddhism at the Crossroads

 Ashoka's four lions - Museum in Sarnath.These Ashoka Lions were erected on 15-meter tall pillars everywhere in Ashoka's vast Empire.